,

 Who Is the Fujitsu AI Platform For?

-The platform deploys entirely on-premise.
+It deploys entirely on premise.
 You choose the installation location based on your requirements.
-Your data center or a Fujitsu-managed facility.
+Your data center or a Fujitsu managed facility.
 Either way, data never leaves a controlled environment.

 Fujitsu CEO on AI and Human Collaboration